-Medical marijuana can be prescribed to help manage the limbic system (the part of our brain which controls our emotions).
+Medical marijuana can be prescribed to help manage the limbic system (the part of our brain that controls our emotions).
 If you’re not a fan of smoking, don’t worry, there are plenty of other ways to get your daily dose of THC.
-Introducing our potent line up of delta 9 products, which includes edibles, gummies, and chocolates for all of your marijuana-related needs.
+Introducing our potent lineup of Delta 9 products, which includes edibles, gummies, and chocolates for all of your marijuana-related needs.

 Use Essential Oils to Calm Your Mind and Body

 Since the beginning of time, essential oils have been used to help tackle a wide range of health issues.
 If you’re not too experienced in using essential oils, we recommend you start off with some of the basics, such as Lavender, Chamomile, Jasmine, Clary sage, or Bergamot orange.